There are three main reasons why someone refinances their mortgage:

 Each year, about 1 in 6 people will refinance their mortgage.
 This can be a risky move and sometimes people will pick the wrong financing.
 If you plan to refinance your mortgage in Kingston this year, I strongly suggest speaking with a trusted mortgage professional who can explain each of your options.

-In the meantime, here are 3 mortgage refinancing tips.
+In the meantime, here are 3 refinance mortgage tips.

 1. Understand the difference between variable-rate and adjustable-rate mortgages.